 - The EU focusing on solar energy to benefit Spain is important in the country, and solar and wind power in Slovakia;

-- Reducing single-use plastics in Netherlands, where it was the most important message for potential voters, but also important in Czech Republic;
+- Reducing single-use plastics in the Netherlands, where it was the most important message for potential voters, but also important in the Czech Republic;

 - Enforcing consumer rights in cases like the Diesel scandal in Germany;

 - Organic farming and the damage of pesticides in France.

 - 82% want a party that will force the most polluting companies to clean up and stop destroying our planet;

 - 82% want a party that will cut the use of pesticides and antibiotics in food production;

 - 80% want a party that will work to protect nature and stop those who are destroying our wildlife;

 - 73% want a party that will make the EU a global leader in fighting climate change.

 About the Ipsos MORI survey